SDL-mirror/SDL/Xcode/SDL/pkg-support/resources/ReadMe.txt

 	there are new public headers.
 But also as a result of these changes, there are also new headers that qualify as "PrivateHeaders".
 Private Headers are headers that must be exported because a public header includes them, but users shouldn't directly invoke these.
-SDL_config_macosx.h and SDL_config_dreamcast.h are examples of this.
+SDL_config_macosx.h is an example of this.
 	We have considered marking these headers as Private, but it requires that the public headers invoke them via framework conventions, i.e.
 	#include <FrameworkName/Header.h>
 	e.g.